The conference world has changed. Safety is the number one priority

 - Receptions and networking located in larger rooms or – when possible – outside to allow for networking with social distancing

-As we recover from the pandemic, we do believe small conferences like ours will be the first to be allowed to proceed and will be safer than larger events.
+As we recover from the pandemic, we do believe small conferences like ours will be safer than larger events.
 We plan to be as prepared as possible to hold our events safely while still having the amazing food, fun activities, and excellent content, they are known for.